zapier/visual-builder/docs/_conversion/steps.md

 >Ensure that you’re using the _new_ integration to test your triggers and actions.
 This version is not yet available within Zapier’s public app directory.

-The new platform’s web based development tool has a feature to create test Zaps.
+The new platform’s web-based development tool has a feature to create test Zaps.
 Your new integration’s triggers and actions will be listed on the left sidebar navigation.
 Select one and you’ll see an option to create a Zap with this trigger or action.

 ![](https://cdn.zappy.app/098ef458bac63799457ad55e342101d9.png)